When it comes to monetization, I’ve tried it all.

-Your first step is to find an offer that aligns with your site’s existing traffic.
+Your first step is to find an offer to promote.

-They’re like the Google of CPA: they aggregate offers from reputable CPA networks.
+They’re like the Google of CPA: they aggregate thousands of offers from reputable CPA networks.

 And you can search based on keyword, price, category or network.

-Let’s say that you run a site in the education space.
+Let’s say that you run a site in the health space.

-Head over to Offer Vault and type in “Education” or “Degrees” into the search field:
+Head over to Offer Vault and type “weight loss” into the search field:

 And you’ll get a list of results, like this:

 Here are the common terms you’ll come across during your search: